-Switching to a Ketogenic diet can be exciting, and you may be wondering how long it will be before you can expect to see results or ask “how long does it take to get into Ketosis?”
-This is perfectly normal, and almost everyone wonders the same thing when they switch to a low carb, high fat diet.
+Switching to a Keto diet can be exciting, and you may be wondering ”How do I get into ketosis?"
+This is perfectly normal, and almost everyone wonders the same thing when they switch to a low carb, high-fat diet.

 The truth is, there is no one size fits all answer; it really does depend on who you are, what you eat, and how long it takes for your body to adjust.
 The good news is, for most people, this change takes place within a few days or weeks.